fg123/wendy/README.md

 # WendyScript C Compiler and VM
-## Language and Compiler created by Felix Guo
+## Created by Felix Guo

 The syntax for WendyScript can be found at [felixguo.me/wendy](http://felixguo.me/wendy).

-The repository is a WendyScript compiler and VM written in C.
+WendyScript code can be run online at [felixguo.me/#wendyScript](http://felixguo.me/#wendyScript).

+Technical implementation details can be found at the wiki [wiki](https://github.com/fg123/wendy/wiki).

 This can be built by using the build.sh file.